 Cheapest isn’t always the best.
 For not much more money per month, T1’s, specifically integrated T1’s, offered by companies like CenturyLink, XO, Integra and TW Telecom, offer faster upload speeds, a more dependable download speed, a sizable block of long distance minutes and if you need additional lines, they’re in the $20 range instead of $40 (the average cost of a business phone line).

 T1 customers receive a better response time if they require a repair tech visit.
-With DSL, it’s by next day, while T1’s offer a service level agreement that promise a tech visit within four hours.
+With DSL, it’s by the next day, while T1s offer a service level agreement that promises a tech visit within four hours.

 Services like DSL are “oversubscribed”.
 This is a mathematical calculation used to determine how much bandwidth is required to service a set number of subscribers.
 With DSL the difference between the guaranteed bandwidth and the advertised bandwidth will be greater than with a dedicated service like T1.
 T1 bandwidth is “oversubscribed” as well but not to the same extent.

 Upload speed is also a factor.
 If you’re hosting your own website or your employees are accessing your network remotely, you probably will require a dedicated service offering a heftier upload.
 Also, if you’re using your internet connection for Voice over IP, you’ll require a more dependable internet connection, offering a faster upload, like T1.